Is your baby wanting to breastfeed all evening?

 Whether your baby has his fussy period in the evening or sometime during the day, perhaps late morning, for instance, you will find his feeding binges easier to manage if you feel prepared.

 Set up a feeding basket with nappies (because as he feeds he will poop, for sure - this is a good sign.
-Remember what comes out must have gone in); any creams you might need; breast pads and snacks and a water bottle for you.
+Remember what comes out must have gone in); any creams you might need; breast pads, snacks (Boobie Bikkies are individually wrapped) and a water bottle for you (you could fill your bottle with Boobie Tea - iced or warm).

 If cluster feeds happen in the evening, make a slow cooker your new best friend so you can have dinner ready to go and you aren't stuck on the couch desperately hungry as you feed your baby.